yegor256/dmx-node/README.md

 Then, you run it:

 ```
-$ docker run --name dmx --restart=always \
-  -e GITHUB_TOKEN=... -e SECRET=... \
+$ docker run -d --name=dmx --restart=always -e GITHUB_TOKEN=... -e SECRET=... yegor256/dmx-node
-  yegor256/dmx-node
 ```

-GitHub token you have to get [here](https://github.com/settings/tokens).
+The GitHub token you have to get [here](https://github.com/settings/tokens).

-The secret you have to get in the `config.yml` file injected into 0dmx during deployment.
+The Secret you have to get in the `config.yml` file injected into 0dmx during deployment.

 Here is how you [install](https://docs.docker.com/install/) Docker.